gammasoft71/Examples_Cocoa/README.md

 [Form](src/Form) Shows how to create a simple Cocoa Form with NSWndow.

+[GroupBox](src/GroupBox) Shows how to create a simple Cocoa GroupBox with NSBox.

 [TabControl](src/TabControl) Shows how to create a simple Cocoa TabControl with TabPages with NSTabView and NSTabViewItem.

 ## Dialogs